-Bitcoin (BTC-USD) continues to provide great data points for using Google Trends to assess the sustainability of significant price movements.
+Bitcoin (BTC/USD) continues to provide great data points for using Google Trends to assess the sustainability of significant price movements.
 So many milestones have occurred in such a short period of time that I decided to name this process: the Google Trend Momentum Check or “GTMC” for short.

 The latest example of the GTMC occurred when Bitcoin surged on June 26th as much as 18% to $13,880 (using Tokyo time).
-It was one of the largest one day moves on a percentage basis in months and placed BTC-USD at a price last seen on January 14, 2018…pushing into the immediate wake of the bursting of the last big Bitcoin bubble.
-At the same, the Google Trends index surged to its highest point since mid-February, 2018.
-The parallel surges signaled a likely top in price.
+It was one of the largest one day moves on a percentage basis in months and placed BTC/USD at a price last seen on January 14, 2018…pushing into the immediate wake of the bursting of the last big Bitcoin bubble.
+At the same time, the Google Trends index surged to its highest point since mid-February, 2018.
+The parallel surges signaled a likely topping in price.
 Sure enough, both the Google Trends index and the price of Bitcoin pulled back.
 Bitcoin in particular pulled back sharply with the gains of June 26th evaporating the very next day.
 At the time of writing, sellers remain in firm control of the price action.

 - November 23, 2018: Bitcoin’s Latest Price Plunge Finally Wakes Up (Search) Interest

 - April 2, 2019: Bitcoin Reawakens: Price and Search Trends Signal A Sustained Bottom (I bought my first ever Bitcoin)

 - May 14, 2019: Bitcoin Price Gets Extreme Relative To A Surge In Interest (I sold my two tranches of Bitcoin trades ahead of this piece)

 - June 16, 2019: Bitcoin Breakout: A 13-Month High Confirmed By Google Search Trends